Joints tightened: Joints of flats

 Let $B\subseteq [0,1]^{m|\cJ|}$ be the set of feasible $\bm b=(b_{p,\ell})\in [0,1]^{m|\cJ|}$ satisfying the constraints of \cref{lem:higher-cont-ineq}.
 Then by the compactness and non-emptiness of $B$ again, the quantity

 is minimized by some $\bm b\in B$.
 We still call $p\in \cJ$ a \emph{maximizing joint} if it attains the maximum in \cref{eq:max-sum}.
+Once again, we will show that if $\bm b$ is a minimizer for \cref{eq:max-sum}, then all joints are maximizing.
+If this is the case, then the statement follows by setting $c_f$ to be the quantity in \cref{eq:max-sum}.

-Among all the minimizers $\bm b$ for \cref{eq:max-sum}, take one where the number of maximizing joints is minimum possible.
+Assume for the sake of contradiction that not all joints are maximizing for some minimizer $\bm b$.
+Among all the minimizers $\bm b$ for \cref{eq:max-sum}, take one where the number of maximizing joints is minimum.
 Let $(a_p)_{p\in\cJ}\in \RR^{|\cJ|}$ be the parameters in \cref{lem:higher-cont-ineq} corresponding to this $\bm b$.